 And this is how their tech stack looks:

-When it comes to managing an e-commerce business (or a subscription e-commerce business) there are tools that you absolutely need and then there are tools that may or may not be optional depending on what your priorities and goals are.
+When it comes to managing an e-commerce business (or a product-as-a-service e-commerce business) there are tools that you absolutely need and then there are tools that may or may not be optional depending on what your priorities and goals are.

 StrollMe uses the following tools to run their online baby stroller subscription business.